mjordan/islandora_bulk_delete/README.md

 # Islandora Bulk Deleter

-A utility module that does one thing: deletes all the objects in an Islandora collection (or optionally, all issues and pages in a newspaper object).
+A utility module that does one thing: deletes all the objects in an Islandora collection, all issues and pages in a newspaper object, or all objects with a specific namespace.
 Use this tool carefully.
 It is dangerous.

 ## Requirements